South Dakota Divorce Steps

 Mediation and Evaluation

-- Consider that there are disputes regarding visitation and custody.
+- If there are some disputes regarding visitation and custody between partners.
 The court might order mediation (except when found inappropriate) for development of a parenting plan

-- The divorcing parents are helped by a qualified mediator to draft a parenting plan during the mediation
+- The divorcing parents are helped by a qualified mediator to draft a parenting plan during the mediation.
+They are encouraged to find out new solutions that are favorable for both of them

 - The court might order evaluation to be executed as an assistance to the court for issuing visitation and / or custody orders

 - The parties might agree how to share the expenses of mediation and evaluation.
-Alternatively, the court might allocate the expenses
+Alternately, the court might allocate the expenses

 Contested Divorce

-- Consider that the Respondent has filed an Answer wherein he or she disagrees regarding certain issues.
+- If it is considered that the Respondent has filed an Answer, wherein he or she disagrees regarding certain issues.
 Then, the court schedules a trial

 - Testimony of both parties and some witnesses